 What Does it Take to Be an Electronics Engineering Technologist?

-Job Description: Assist electronics engineers in such activities as electronics systems and instrumentation design or digital signal processing.
+Position Description Assist electronics engineers in such activities as electronics systems and instrumentation design or digital signal processing.

-Electronics Engineering Technologist Responsibilities
+Life As an Electronics Engineering Technologist

 - Assist scientists or engineers in electronics engineering research.